Why Trump broke off meeting Europe’s leaders to call Putin

 It would include thousands of miles of pre-prepared trenches, tank traps that snake across the rolling landscape, pre-prepared ambush positions – a modern Maginot Line.

-Britain’s ministry of defence has estimated that it would take Russia “4.4 years” and nearly two million casualties to take the four provinces it has claimed.
+Britain’s ministry of defence has estimated that it would take Russia “4.4 years” and nearly 2 million casualties to take the four provinces it has claimed.

 An agreement to freeze the frontline where they are, but for Russia to settle for the land it has taken plus the Donetsk bonus, will probably save them a couple of years fighting.
 If the battle for Bakhmut is an indication of how hard won Russian advances are then a pause in the killing is a huge result for Putin who has lost 60,000 there.